 The list of games announced so far looks very exciting.
 Uncharted, LBP, Resistance, Wipeout, Metal Gear Solid and Call of Duty are just a few of the titles, going to be playable on Sony's newest console.
 An interesting thing is that no UMDs or anything disc-based will be used but instead, they're going for cartridges, which is great news for two very important reasons: faster load times and longer battery life.
 The release date and price tag is unknown but I tell you, all that hardware WON'T be cheap.

-Just like Sony, Nintendo have decided not to alter the visual design of the NDS when making the 3DS.
+The 3DS Just like Sony, Nintendo have decided not to alter the visual design of the NDS when making the 3DS.

 The special thing about it is that it's going be able to display 3D images on it's top screen, hence the name, without the need of wearing any glasses.
 On the right-hand side there is a slider for adjusting the visual depth of the screen or completely turning the 3D feature off.
 This handheld gets a +1 analog stick too, a 3-axis accelerometer and a 3-axis gyroscope for motion controls.